Video games in South Korea

-In South Korea, video games are considered to be a major social activity, with most of the games being cooperative or competitive.
-Locally developed role-playing, first-person shooter, MMORPG and mobile games have proven to be very popular in the country.
-Professional competition surrounding video games (especially those involving real-time strategy games) also enjoy a substantial following in South Koreamajor tournaments are often broadcast on television and have large prizes available.
+In South Korea, video games are considered a major social activity, with most of the games being cooperative or competitive.
+Locally developed role-playing, first-person shooter, MMORPG, and mobile games have proven to be very popular in the country.
+Professional video game competitions (especially real-time strategy games) also enjoy a large following in South Korea; major tournaments are often broadcast on television and offer large prize pools.

-South Korea has developed a strong economy in Asia through the development of creative industries (i.e. Online Game).
-New York Times culture writer Seth Schiesel has commented "When it comes to gaming, Korea is the developed market...
-When you look at gaming around the world, Korea is the leader in many ways..."
-Statistic provided by Korea Creative Content Agency shows that the industry has gained an average growth of 14.9% in sales since 2008.
-This statistic may reflects an increasing interest in online gaming, especially the youth.
-Although it is difficult to mark an exact period that is responsible for increasing trend in online gaming; however, it is quite clear that gaming has become much more than activity for leisure.
+South Korea has developed a strong economy in Asia through the development of creative industries such as online games.
+New York Times culture writer Seth Schiesel commented, "When it comes to gaming, Korea is the developed market.
+When you look at gaming around the world, Korea is the leader in many ways."
+Statistics provided by Korea Creative Content Agency show that the industry has had an average annual growth of 14.9% in sales since 2008.
+This statistic may reflect an increasing interest in online gaming, especially among the youth.

-South Korea has been known for their pre-eminent infrastructure in video gaming, and their dominance in eSports scenes.
-Many of the best video game players and coaches in the world were trained or originated from South Korea, and the country's pro leagues and tournaments across numerous video games are often acclaimed by many to be the "most prestigious and competitive".
+South Korea has been known for its video gaming infrastructure and its place in esports scenes.
+Many professional video game players and coaches in the world were trained or originated from South Korea, and the country's pro leagues and tournaments across numerous video games are acclaimed by many to be the "most prestigious and competitive".